CLA2002 : Level 2 Latin: Special Study Stage 2

 |CLA3002||Level 2/3 Latin: Special Study Stage 3||2||N/A|

 |CLA8002||MA Latin: Special Study||1||N/A|

 |Essay||1||A||40||One 2000 - word piece on the Sem 1 text|

 The examinations assess students' skills in translating, analysing and interpreting Latin texts in the original and their adaptability in applying those skills through translation and commentary questions on passages taken from the set texts.

-The submitted work, on either text, assesses students; knowledge and understanding of the text, its place within the field of Latin Literature, their awareness of and ability to comment critically on scholarly debate and their skills in presenting their views and analyses in written form.
+The submitted work, on the Semester-1 text, assesses students; knowledge and understanding of the text, its place within the field of Latin Literature, their awareness of and ability to comment critically on scholarly debate and their skills in presenting their views and analyses in written form.

 Submitted work tests intended knowledge and skills outcomes, develops key skills in research, reading and writing.